lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 ## Less Naive implementation: Interpolation

 Our naive implementation is not good enough.
 We need to move characters on every frame, regardless of whether there's a new update from the server or not.
 For this to make sense, characters have to be moved on each frame proportionally to how much time has passed, so if there's six frames per tick they should go from their previous position to their current one smoothly along those six frames.
+This only happens for the characters the player is not controlling, as we use client prediction for that one.

-More precisely, what we do to fix the jitter above for our character is the following:
+More precisely, what we do to fix the jitter is the following:

 - On each frame, we take the latest position the server tells us we should be at.
 - We then calculate how much time has passed since the last frame (in Unity this is `Time.deltaTime`) and move towards that latest position at our character's velocity for that amount of time.
 In code this looks something like this: